digitalyoshixi/phla11/content/Moral Relativism.md

 The constructivist doesn't have to say that the facts in the [[Moral Code]] are the mind-dependent facts that society sees is acceptable.
 - It could actually be that the valid moral code is made by [[God's Will]]
 - The valid moral code could be made by [[Mind Dependence|Mind Dependent]] facts created by an entirely different society, to impose on the current society
+- It could be a valid moral code made by the same members of the society in [[Ideal State|Ideal Circumstances]], but that code does not necessarily align with what the society sees as acceptible now
 ### Descriptive View
 Different societies accept different [[Moral Code|Moral codes]]
 ##### Compatibility With [[Non-Cognitivism]]